appindesign/M-Time-Series/readme.md

 *Return* A table type.

+### fnTableAddLists
+*Purpose* Solves the problem of adding to a table lists as new columns.

+*Parameters*
+- `tbl` The table to which the lists are to be added.
+- `lists` The lists.
+- `names` The names of the new columns.
+- `types` The types of the new columns.

+The function calls fnTableType to construct the table type of the new table based on the table type of tbl and the types of the new columns.

+*Return* The extended table.

 ## Other
 ### DateTimeSafeLocalNow
 Solve the problem of LocalNow being different in the Power BI Service from the source of your data.